 Career Information and Continuing Education

-According to the U.S. Bureau of Labor Statistics (BLS), the demand for medical lab technicians is expected to grow by about 16%, or faster than the average for all occupations, between 2014 and 2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the demand for both clinical Laboratory technologists and technicians is expected to grow by about 11%, or faster than the average for all occupations, between 2018 and 2028 (www.bls.gov).
 Acquiring a bachelor's degree in the field - which may also be completed online - can lead to additional job opportunities.
-As of May 2015, the median annual salary for clinical technicians was $38,970.
+As of May 2018, the median annual salary for clinical technicians was $52,330.

 To be eligible for a position as a medical lab technician, individuals must also obtain certification from the American Society of Clinical Pathology (www.ascp.org).
 In addition to an accredited associate's degree program, students must complete six semester hours of chemistry and biology or work with a certified pathologist for at least two years and complete at least three years of clinical lab work.